 Nature and environment

 Are you curious about how the public green space in Zoetermeer is distributed between the city and outlying areas?
 The Green Map of Zoetermeer provides a clear overview of all types of green space.
 The Green Map also indicates what this green space means for the city.
 The Green Map was created in conjunction with other municipal plans on trees, plants and animals.
 The Green Map wants the greenery in the city to contribute to nature people, now and in the future.
-And that the green in the city is connected to the green outside the city.
+And that the greenery in the city is connected to the greenery outside the city.

 There are 4 types of green: region green, city green, neighborhood green and neighborhood green.
 Region green is the green space that overlaps with the green space of other municipalities.
 Urban greenery is the greenery found in the city, such as city parks but also bushes and green spaces along the road.
 Neighborhood greenery and district greenery is greenery found in your neighborhood and district.